You can get a lot more knowledge and understanding from our pages of faulty circuits in SPOT THE MISTAKE

 Later we will cover the electronic version and show how diodes and a transistor are needed to perform a GATING FUNCTION.

-GATE we are talking about is a LOGIC GATE.
+The type of GATE we are talking about is a LOGIC GATE.

 The circuit performs an operation called a LOGICAL OPERATION on an input or a number of inputs and creates a single output - called a LOGICAL OUTPUT.